 Proven Effectiveness – Decades of Academic and Industrial Research

-RFM has a track record of many decades.
+RFM has a track record of decades.
+It’s not a fad or a marketing gimmick.
+It’s a scientifically proven process.

 First of all, it’s based on the Pareto Principle – commonly referred to as the 80-20 rule.